 Circulation Policy

-Circulating materials may be borrowed by law students and faculty for a period of 150 days and by special borrowers and undergraduate students for a period of 28 days.
+Circulating materials may be borrowed by graduate students (which includes law students) and faculty for a period of 200 days and by special borrowers and undergraduate students for a period of 28 days.
 Reserve materials may be borrowed for two hours.
 Primary sources do not circulate.
 One renewal period is allowed for borrowed materials except when demand is excessive.
 All materials are due back for examination week periods.
 Borrowing privileges, grades, transcripts, and registration privileges may be withheld until overdue library materials are returned or replacements purchased.

 Security

 Please do not leave valuables unattended in the library.
 The library is not responsible for lost or stolen items.
-Items picked up throughout the library are kept in a Lost & Found tray behind the circulation desk.
-The Law Enrollment Center also keeps a Lost & Found tray.
+Items picked up throughout the building are kept in a Lost & Found behind the information desk.
+Items are kept until the end of the academic year at which time they are dispensed or discarded.

 Food & drink